Thaddeus of Warsaw: Reception

+Author's fate

 Despite the work's success, Porter was described as "totally destitute or nearly so", was obliged to circulate among her friends as a houseguest, and repeatedly petitioned the government for a literary pension (denied in part because she was unable to gather the support of other important literary figures).
 This penury arose because the rights to Thaddeus and her other stories were – after protracted litigation – no longer held by Porter but belonged to her various publishers, including Owen Rees, Richard Bentley, and George Virtue.
 Issuing "improved" and "corrected" versions with prefaces and other errata permitted her to keep some income from works.